import json

 else:

-verbose = InteractiveProgressLogger(msg, verbose=verbose)
+verbose = ProgressLogger.default(msg=msg, verbose=verbose)

 with verbose as logger:

-if self._batch_size == 'max':
+elif self._batch_size == 'max':

-batch_size = _MAX_PRED_SIZE[task_type]
+batch_size = _MAX_PRED_SIZE[task.task_type]

 else: